comp423-25s/comp423-25s.github.io/docs/resources/git/ch3-git-branch-merge.md

 By separating branch-related operations (`git switch`) from other tasks like checking out specific files or commits (`git checkout`), Git improved usability and reduced the likelihood of mistakes.

-Today, `git switch` is generally preferred for branch management because:

-1. **Clarity**: It explicitly communicates the intent to work with branches.
-2. **Focus**: It avoids the potential pitfalls of accidentally entering a _detached HEAD state_.
-3. **Modern Workflows**: It aligns with best practices for using Git in collaborative and feature-driven development environments.

 For most branching tasks, `git switch` is the modern and preferred choice.
 It simplifies workflows and makes commands more intuitive for beginners and teams alike.

 - **Use `git switch`** for creating or moving between branches.
-It’s explicit and avoids confusion.
+It’s explicit and avoids accidentally losing work or entering a detached `HEAD` state.
 - **Use `git checkout`** when you need to:
     - Recover a specific file from a previous commit:
       ```bash